DeathStar3/varicity-experiment/README.md

 - `user`: username
 - `password`: the password to access the database

-#### Experiences
+#### Experiments

-`experiences_file` corresponds to the path of a YAML file containing the description of the different source codes you want to analyse.
+`experiments_file` corresponds to the path of a YAML file containing the description of the different source codes you want to analyse.
 Here is an example:

 ```yaml
 junit: